whydidIchoosephysics/bailrigg-badminton-redo/README.md

 View previous page hosted on university servers at: https://www.lancaster.ac.uk/staff/drummonn/Bailrigg_Badminton/

-This information is coorect as of 29/05/2024
+This information is correct as of 29/05/2024